 › Rustickode

 Working for yourself has advantages and disadvantages.
 I always wanted to build a business from scratch.
-It’s not because of the independence one gets from their 9-5 day job - it’s about the freedom and the challenging problems.
-My expertise lies in web application development and some mobile application work.
-Every technology advancement has a hype cycle.
-I agree with Gartner’s hype cycle, which can be used as a framework for analyzing technology.
-We are currently in the peak of the AI cycle, I believe, and this change will mark a new era.
+It’s not because of the independence one get from their 9-5 day job, it’s about the freedom, and the challenging problems.
+All I am familiar with is web application development, and a bit of mobile application.
+Every technology advancements have a hype cycle.
+Gartner’s hype cycle, I kind of agree with, can be used as a framework for analysing a technology.
+We are currently in the peak of the cycle, I believe, and the change this time would be a new mark.

 I am planning to update the status of Quillcaster regularly.
 I haven’t done something like this for any of my projects before.
 Progress updates, I assume, will help me track growth and stay accountable.
 It doesn’t matter if anyone reads my blog.
 All I am interested in is tracking how the project grows over time.
 Of course, one can use the source code commit date and time in the repository, but I am planning to log more than just the features.
 It’s going to be about my learning and failures.
 Here goes my first update: